jnozzi/cocoadev.com/markdown/SettingMetadata.md

 ----
 xattrs aren't metadata (in the spotlight sense).
-Though as an aside - Finder comments are stored as a com.apple.metadata:kMDItemFinderComment xattr, but that's just Finder playing games - General/RbrtPntn
+Though as an aside - Finder comments are stored as a com.apple.metadata:kMDItemFinderComment xattr, but that's just Finder playing games - RbrtPntn

 ----
 thanks, i just realized that the xattrs supported by hfs+ (since tiger i guess) and this kMDItemWhatever stuff which is apparently where the UTI stuff actually lives are two entirely different things after beating my head against it for a couple days.  however, i still can't believe there's not a (relatively) easy way to set a damn UTI so you can have some control over what app is going to open a document you create, without having to resort to the retardedness of file extensions or the (what i've (mistakenly?) been assuming to be deprecated) old-school type & creator codes ...

 ----
 Spotlight importers import metadata for one (or a group) of file types.
-But Apple has a system to import metadata on any file: if you set an xattr extended attribute with a plist that is not a dictionary, under a key like com.apple.metadata:General/YourKeyNameHere then in the spotlight database you will find an entry under 'General/YourKeyNameHere'. (you see them by doing an mdls on the file).
-We have developed General/OpenMeta to come up with a standard set of keys and safe procedures for setting this data.
+But Apple has a system to import metadata on any file: if you set an xattr extended attribute with a plist that is not a dictionary, under a key like com.apple.metadata:YourKeyNameHere then in the spotlight database you will find an entry under 'YourKeyNameHere'. (you see them by doing an mdls on the file).
+We have developed OpenMeta to come up with a standard set of keys and safe procedures for setting this data.
 Apple itself uses this feature all over the place, with kMDItemWhereFroms, with time machine, and many other places.
 You can also use this system to for instance set a GPS coordinate on a text file, or a camera model on a PDF.
 These xattrs stay with the file through editing, (there are some Adobe apps that have a bug that erases xattrs at every save though!)

 By creating a spotlight plugin, a search for 'tag:superman' in the Spotlight UI will find all files with a com.apple.metadata:kOMUserTags array with 'Superman' as an array element.